Updated: Mar 14

 Did you notice the driver doing anything out of the ordinary before the accident?

-Were their witnesses?
+Were there witnesses?
 What did they see?

 Did the other driver approach your vehicle and say anything regarding the accident?

 If there are witnesses, ask what they saw and record any important details.
 You’ll want to keep their name and information handy in case you need it later.
-You also need information from the other driver/drivers involved in your accident such as their insurance card and drivers license.
+You also need information from the other driver/drivers involved in your accident, such as their insurance card and driver's license.
 These are two pieces of information both you and the other driver are supposed to have exchanged.
-If you were involved in a hit and run try to remember as many details as possible.
+If you were involved in a hit and run, try to remember as many details as possible.

 Avoid making major statements